 Your employees all play a special role in the company.
-By including them into the app creation process you open yourself up to a mountain of resources which you could have missed entirely.
+By including them into the iOS and Android app creation process you open yourself up to a mountain of resources which you could have missed entirely.
 You will find what your app is missing by interacting with the people that make up every aspect of your business.

 Every single one of your employees encounters their own unique challenges and are in one way or another part of the customer experience.
 Keep them involved and be willing to change according to their feedback.
 Having a piece of each of your employees will make the app feel like a company-wide ongoing project which not only brings the company together but it affirms that every perspective is being addressed through your app.